Ace1026/XenonButton/C51 - POLLING/README.en.md

 When a button is triggered, it will not be interrupted by other buttons, and the combo button will not generate single button events repeatedly.
 These are two unique features that are different from many button drivers currently on the market.

-This button driver has three versions: C51 polling, STM32 polling, and STM32-RTOS, which have been adjusted for different versions.
-Linux systems can use the STM32-RTOS version.
+This button driver is the C51 polling version, which can be adjusted for C51 MCU.
+C51 MCU can use this version.

-The main introduction takes the STM32-RTOS version as an example to introduce the code structure and usage instructions.